AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

   >[!IMPORTANT]
   >
-  >**This parameter in Campaign is now only used if set to 3.5 days or less.** If you define a value higher than 3.5 days, it will not be taken into account unless you are running an older version of Adobe Campaign.
+  >**This parameter in Campaign is now only used if set to 3.5 days or less.** If you define a value higher than 3.5 days, it will not be taken into account.

   The **[!UICONTROL Online resources validity duration]** field is used for uploaded resources, mainly for the mirror page and images.
 The resources on this page are valid for a limited time (to save disk space).